Background

 “The point is not to put poetry at the disposal of the revolution, but to put the revolution at the disposal of poetry”

 Prize Arts was founded by Dean Whitbread, an artist, author, and entrepreneur from London, England.
-Dean has been been involved in the arts for over 25 years.
+Dean has been involved in media and the arts for over 35 years.

 Biography

-In his 1984 New Contemporaries piece, Camouflaging Trees from Further Attack, Dean wallpapered the trees on London’s south bank and thus first made TV news.
+In his 1984 New Contemporaries piece, Camouflaging Trees from Further Attack, Dean wallpapered the trees on London’s south bank, and thus came about his first coverage by TV news.
 He has continued to reach mass audiences in original and vivid ways ever since.
-Starting out from art college, selling audio cassette tapes in the ICA gallery bookshop and exhibiting scratch videos in film festivals, he became a commercially successful songwriter, stage performer, and music and video producer.
+Starting out from art college, selling audio cassette tape Audio Nasty in the Institute of Contemporary Arts bookshop and exhibiting scratch videos in film festivals, he became a commercially successful songwriter, stage performer, music and video producer.

 Dean started early internet business Netmare in 1994, and has since contributed significantly to the development of web culture.
 He has plugged corporations, institutions, artists and communities into the web and had a lot of fun doing so, conceiving and creating live events, audio visual media, new formats, digital products and campaigns for BBC television and radio, Channel 4, MTV, as well as a basket of major agencies and famous brands, and non-profit work for Greenpeace, Menschen für Menschen, Amnesty International, and Busk Aid.